OpenVoiceOS/ovos-backend-manager/README.md

 # ovos backend UI

-a simple UI for [OVOS-local-backend](https://github.com/OpenVoiceOS/OVOS-local-backend), utility to manage all your devices
+a simple UI for [OVOS-personal-backend](https://github.com/OpenVoiceOS/ovos-personal-backend), utility to manage all your devices

+If you are running ovos-core without a backend you can also use this UI to view metrics, tag wake words and handle OAuth

 ![](./screenshots/demo.gif)